-For the Finnish fleet, the most significant quotas fished in terms of fishing effort were herring in 30/31 (88.58%) and 3D-R30 (94.68%) and sprat in 3BCD-C (94.88%).
+For the Finnish fleet, the most significant quotas fished in terms of fishing effort were herring in 30/31 (96.85%) and 3D-R30 (92.65%) and sprat in 3BCD-C (96.89%).
 The operator-specific quota system meant both the herring and sprat quotas could be used optimally.

 Finland's cod fleet is rather small, so annual fluctuations in fishing effort and catches can be expected.
-Unlike in previous years, it was not necessary to limit cod fishing in 2019, because the small size and low price of cod did not encourage fishermen to exploit Finland's cod quota.
-Most of the fishing vessels that had previously caught cod have switched to exploiting fishing opportunities for herring and sprat.
-Only a few coastal vessels fished for cod in a small-scale, targeted manner.
+In 2020, cod was fished only to a limited extent for research purposes, as cod fishing is banned under Council Regulation (EU) 2019/1838.
+Most of the trawler vessels that had previously caught cod have switched to exploiting fishing opportunities for herring and sprat.
+Only a few coastal vessels fished for cod in a small-scale manner, for cod to be used in research projects.

 At the beginning of 2017, Finland introduced a system of transferable fishing concessions (TFC) and operator-specific fishing quotas for herring, sprat and salmon.
 This has made it easier to manage the quotas since 2017, because, for example, it is no longer necessary to regulate herring and sprat fishing.
 Fishing undertakings decide themselves when and in which area they fish under their quota.
-The new quota system will likely reduce fishing capacity in Finland, as has happened in other countries after the introduction of a similar system.
-The number of offshore vessels in Finland actually decreased by 55 vessels in 2016 to 42 registered vessels in 2019.
+This new quota system will likely reduce fishing capacity in Finland, as has happened in other countries after the introduction of a similar system.
+The number of offshore vessels in Finland actually decreased, from 55 vessels active in 2016 to 43 registered active vessels in 2020.